 07-96 STATE ORGANIZATION AND GENERAL ADMINISTRATION 2700.6 (Cont.)

 7. Section VII (Subsections A-B).--Section VII reports, for the level's of care in the approved waiver, the annual number of §1915(c) home and community-based waiver recipients who received any of the acute care services otherwise provided under the State plan while in the waiver.
-For the purposes of the regulatory equation and Form HCFA-372 reporting, acute care services are all services otherwise provided under the State plan including home health, personal care and adult day health formerly reported as factor H that are not Appendix A, section IV for definitions of the types of noninstitutional, long-term care services.)
-Acute care services recipient data are required for each waiver recipient included in section V from the time of the receipt of the first waiver service in the waiver year until waiver program enrollment
+For the purposes of the regulatory equation and Form HCFA-372 reporting, acute care services are all services otherwise provided under the State plan including home health, personal care and adult day health formerly reported as factor H that are not included in formula factor B as hospital, NF, or ICF/MR services.
+(See Appendix A, section IV for definitions of the types of noninstitutional, long-term care services.)
+Acute care services recipient data are required for each waiver recipient included in section V from the time of the receipt of the first waiver service in the waiver year until waiver program enrollment termination or at the end of the waiver year.

 For recipients receiving services at more than one of the approved waiver's levels of care, data are reported based on the level of care at the later of the beginning of the waiver year or the waiver program enrollment date.